 With a security wallet, all your essential documents are on you as securely and thoughtlessly as your underwear.
 Have you ever thought about that?
 Every morning you put on your underwear.
 You don't even think about it all day long.
-And every night when you undress, sure enough, there it is, exactly where you left it.
+And every night when you undress, there it is, exactly where you left it!
 When you travel, your valuables are just as securely out of sight and out of mind, around your waist in a money belt.
 It's luxurious peace of mind.

 Operate with a day's spending money in your pocket.
-You don't need to get at your money belt for every nickel, dime, and quarter.
+You don't need to get at your money belt for every euro or centime.
 Your security wallet is your deep storage.